 The relations established between States and International Organizations may result in the formulation (or reformulation) of public policies in the most diverse areas.
 It is possible to identify the international origin of the guidelines for elaborating or changing national public policies.
 The International Monetary Fund and World Bank's actions (in economics and education areas) are perhaps the best-known examples of this international influence.
-But they are not the only ones.
-We can name organizations that are part of the United Nations' governance system and international non-governmental organizations.
-The vital point to be highlighted is that even though public policies, defined as the State in action, are thought to be implemented from the national paradigm, their origins can be found outside the national limits.
+In the late 1980s, Edwards (1989) wrote that the IMF was seen as an international organization that imposed harsh public policies on developing countries.
+Nevertheless, they are not the only ones.
+We can name organizations part of the United Nations' governance system and international non-governmental organizations.
+The World Bank's influence on educational policies is also well known by scholars (Alexander, 2001; Auld, Rappleye, & Morris, 2019; Marchand, Bairros, & Amaral, 2018).
+We can find this evidence in studies about health policies, as in the work of Castellanos Ruiz (2021).
+The vital point to be highlighted is that even though public policies, defined as the State in action, are thought to be implemented from the national paradigm, their origins reside outside the national limits.
+The Bologna Process (launched in 1998 in this Italian city) and the subsequent formation of the European Higher Education Área is another example (Fronzaglia, 2011, 2015; Lips, 2019).
+The first attempt to build a European higher education area has taken place in the international arena and was gradually implemented at the national level.
+There is also the opposite movement when a successful national public policy spreads internationally.